mlhartme/stool/main/documentation.md

 #### DESCRIPTION

-Allocates the specified ports for this stage. *application* specifies the application to use this port for.
+Allocates the specified port(s) for this stage. *application* specifies the application to use this port for.
 *port* is the http port, *port*+1 is automatically reserved for https.
 When starting a stage, unused allocated ports are freed.